YuukiPS/Chatbot/src/data/dataset.md

 A: Create a new account and don't add any characters before starting the Amber quest.

 Q: Should I play on GC instead of GIO?
 Which one is better?\
 A: It depends on your preferences.
 If you want to play quests and access other functionalities, you can play on `GIO`.
-If you want to customize artifacts, stats, and more, you should play on `GC`.
+If you want to sandbox, test weapons, explore, or use 4.0 characters, you should play on `GC`.

 Q: How to automatically build all characters?\
 A: There is no single command to build all characters.
 You will have to send a list of commands with the items you want from [ps.yuuki.me](https://ps.yuuki.me/command) for easiest method.
 On GC, you can use `/enka <uid>` to copy a public showcase.

 Q: Where are Genshin ids?\
-A: All ids can be found in the [GM Handbook](https://doc.yuuki.me/GMHandbook).
+A: All ids can be found in the [GM Handbook](https://gm.elaxan.com).

 Q: What do I download to play Genshin private server?\
 A: You first need the full game data (PC) or mod launcher (Android) for either version 3.2 or 4.0 from [ps.yuuki.me](https://ps.yuuki.me/game/genshin-impact).
 For PC, you then need to download a proxy such as [YuukiPS Launcher](https://doc.yuuki.me/docs/tutorial-connect/pc/yuukips-launcher) or [Cultivation](https://doc.yuuki.me/docs/tutorial-connect/pc/cultivation).
 These links and other options are available on the same page as the download links.